-There are many people on LinkedIn that are just looking to make quick connections and will send mass messages to all of their connections.
+There are many people on LinkedIn who are just looking to make quick connections and will send mass messages to all of their connections.
 To build a quality relationship, personalize your messages and always address people by name.
 This lets users know that they’re not just another name on your list and that you actually care about having a valuable conversation.

-In all of your communications, you need to show that you care about the people you’re talking to and their unique problems, and that you may be someone that can help them solve those problems.
+In all of your communications, you need to show that you care about the people you’re talking to and their unique problems and that you may be someone that can help them solve those problems.
 If you connect with someone and immediately send them a sales pitch, it sends the signal that you only care about selling to them and not having an actual discussion.